sanctum-black/blog/machine-learning/the-types-of-machine-learning-algorithms-explained/the-types-of-machine-learning-algorithms-explained.md

 Semi-supervised algorithms leverage pseudo-labeling to achieve this objective.
 The model is first trained using the small set of labeled data in a manner similar to supervised learning until it produces satisfactory results.
 The model is then used to predict the outputs of the unlabeled data, which generates pseudo labels that may not be entirely accurate.
 These pseudo labels are then associated with the labeled data, and the inputs in the unlabeled data are linked to the inputs in the labeled data.
 Finally, the model is retrained using this combined data to minimize errors and increase accuracy.

 We can look at a summary of the steps below:

-- **Collect both labeled and unlabeled data:** In semi-supervised learning, it's important to gather both labeled and unlabeled data.
+1. **Collect both labeled and unlabeled data:** In semi-supervised learning, it's important to gather both labeled and unlabeled data.
 The labeled data has known categories, while the unlabeled data does not.
-- **Train the model with the labeled data:** The first step is to use traditional supervised learning techniques to train the model using the labeled data.
+2. **Train the model with the labeled data:** The first step is to use traditional supervised learning techniques to train the model using the labeled data.
 This allows the model to learn the patterns in the labeled data.
-- **Generate pseudo-labels with the unlabeled data:** Once the model is trained with labeled data, it can be used to predict labels for the unlabeled data.
+3. **Generate pseudo-labels with the unlabeled data:** Once the model is trained with labeled data, it can be used to predict labels for the unlabeled data.
 These predicted labels are called pseudo-labels.
-- **Combine the labeled and pseudo-labeled data:** The labeled data and the pseudo-labeled data are combined by associating the predicted labels with the input data in the labeled data.
+4. **Combine the labeled and pseudo-labeled data:** The labeled data and the pseudo-labeled data are combined by associating the predicted labels with the input data in the labeled data.
-- **Retrain the model using the combined data:** The combined data is used to retrain the model using traditional supervised learning techniques.
+5. **Retrain the model using the combined data:** The combined data is used to retrain the model using traditional supervised learning techniques.
 This allows the model to learn from both the labeled and pseudo-labeled data, making it able to generalize to new data points.
-- **Evaluate the model's performance:** Finally, it's important to evaluate the model's performance.
+6. **Evaluate the model's performance:** Finally, it's important to evaluate the model's performance.
 This can be done by using performance metrics such as accuracy or precision or by testing the model on validation data.

 There are five main approaches we can use with semi-supervised learning:
+- Self-training
+- Co-training
+- Generative models
+- Graph-based methods
+- Deep Learning

 ### 2.1 Self-training
 To apply semi-supervised learning, any existing supervised classification or regression method can be modified.
 This involves training a model with a small amount of labeled data, using it to predict labels for the unlabeled data, and then adding the most confident predictions to the labeled dataset.
 Finally, the model is retrained using the updated labeled data.

 ### 2.2 Co-training
 In scenarios where there is a limited amount of labeled data, co-training can be utilized as an alternative approach to traditional classifier training.
 Unlike the typical training process, co-training involves training two separate classifiers, each based on different views of the data.
 These distinct views comprise sets of features that provide supplementary information about each instance and are considered independent, given the class.
 Moreover, each view is self-sufficient and can accurately predict the class of the sample data by using each feature set separately.

 ### 2.3 Generative models